lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 empty All-1 fragments the sender may send if ACKs sent by the receiver are lost.
 If the MIC is incorrect, some fragments have been lost.
 The receiver sends the ACK regardless of successful fragmented packet reception or not, the Inactitivity Timer is set.
 In case of an incorrect MIC, the receiver waits for fragments belonging to the same window.
-After MAX_ACK_REQUESTS, the receiver will abort the on-going fragmented packet transmission.
-The receiver also Aborts upon Inactivity Timer expiration.
+After MAX_ACK_REQUESTS, the receiver will abort the on-going fragmented packet transmission by transmitting a data unit with the Receiver-Abort format.
+The receiver also aborts upon Inactivity Timer expiration.

 #### ACK-on-Error {#ACK-on-Error-subsection}